Therese Ann Markow

 Therese Ann Markow is the Amylin Chair in Life Sciences Emeritus at the University of California, San Diego.
 Her research involves the use of genetics and ecology to study the insects of the Sonoran Desert.
 She was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in 2001 and the Genetics Society of America George Beadle Award in 2012.
-Her genetic studies of diabetes in the Havasupai tribe highlighted the difficulty of obtaining a subject's consent to use DNA for broad research purposes.
+Her continued use, without explicit informed consent, of DNA samples collected from her genetic studies of diabetes in the Havasupai tribe, highlighted the importance of obtaining a subject's consent to use DNA for broad research purposes.

 Early life and education

 Markow studied physical anthropology at Arizona State University (ASU).
 She was a member of the honorary Phi Kappa Phi.
 She remained there for her doctoral studies, focussing on Drosophila genetics with Charles Woolf.
 She completed her doctorate in 1974, and spent time as a postdoctoral researcher at Indiana University in the laboratory of Anthony Mahowald.
 Upon returning to Arizona, she held research professor positions before being appointed an assistant professor at ASU.